Degree Type:Associate of Applied Science Degree

 - CTE (Career & technical education programs for job training)

 The Associate of Applied Science degree in Diagnostic Medical Sonography at Piedmont Virginia Community College prepares you for an entry-level job administering diagnostic ultrasound exams to individuals in hospitals, clinics or doctors' offices.
 The program offers a combination of classes taught on campus and hands-on instruction and application of knowledge and skills at multiple clinical sites throughout PVCC's service region.
 Graduates of this program are eligible to take the American Registry of Radiologic Technologist (ARRT) Sonography Certification Exam and the American Diagnostic Medical Sonography Certification Boards (ARDMS).

 Jobs this program prepares you for:

 Additional Program Information:

 After applying to PVCC, students must also Apply to the Diagnostic Medical Sonography Program.
 Completion of general education courses is one criteria used to make admissions decisions.
-The application for the Diagnostic Medical Sonography program is now open for Fall 2016 and will close on June 1, 2016.
+The application for the Diagnostic Medical Sonography program will open on February 1, 2017, for Fall 2017 admissions.